Distinguishing types of correlated errors in superconducting qubits

 In this work, we measured two populations of correlated errors in the same device.
-We attributed one type to ionizing radiation and the other type to vibrations induced by the PT.
+We attributed one type to ionizing radiation, given past measurements in this and similar devices \cite{harringtonSynchronousDetectionCosmic2024, pinckney2026characterizationradiationinducederrorssuperconducting}.
+We linked the other to PT operation, hypothesizing that the vibrations induced by the PT are the source of these correlated errors.
 We determined the spatial, temporal, and frequency domain features of each type, enabling us to identify and distinguish them.
 The second population of errors vanished when the PT was turned off.
-We also studied the correlation between vibrations and vibration-induced errors by operating in two different DRs, each of which had a different mass and structural configuration and therefore a different vibration environment, as confirmed with accelerometers.
-We did not observe vibration-induced correlated errors in the second DR, which likely contributed to improved coherence times.
-Finally, we measured a reduction in both radiation- and vibration-induced errors in gap-engineered devices.
+We also studied the correlation between vibrations and this second population of errors by operating in two different DRs, each of which had a different mass and structural configuration and therefore a different vibration environment, as confirmed with accelerometers.
+We did not observe PT-induced correlated errors in the second DR, which likely contributed to improved coherence times.
+Finally, we measured a reduction in both radiation- and PT-induced errors in gap-engineered devices.